neur0n-7/Virtual-Cube/README.md

   <li>To execute a prime move (counterclockwise move), hold shift while moving a face</li>
   <li>Adding support for slice moves (M, E, and S) soon</li>
 </ul>

-## Report Issues
-If you encounter an issue with Virtual Cube, open an issue on Github.
-If you are unsure on how to open a issue, see [this link](https://docs.github.com/en/issues/tracking-your-work-with-issues/quickstart).

 ## How does it work?